kkaizer11/kkaizer11/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on secret projects
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning C, Go and Python
 - 👯 I’m looking to collaborate on Web Development